Books by Masons

 by Art DeHoyos & S. Brent Morris

-(Note: Brother DeHoyos is the Administrative Director and Bro.
-Morris is the Membership Director for the Southern Jurisdiction of the Scottish Rite, the same body whose quotes about Hall at the time of his death are sometimes used to 'prove' that the Scottish Rite somehow endorsed Hall's writings.
+(Note: At the time this book was written, Brother DeHoyos was the Administrative Director and Bro.
+Morris was the Membership Director for the Southern Jurisdiction of the Scottish Rite, the same body whose quotes about Hall at the time of his death are sometimes used to 'prove' that the Scottish Rite somehow endorsed Hall's writings.

-To dismiss their comments on this matter is disingenuous at best.)
+To dismiss the above is disingenuous at best.)

 Additionally, as a founder of 'The Philosophical Research Society', Hall becomes the brunt of criticism from the religious intolerants who despise all forms of free thought and somehow manage to tie theosophy and Freemasonry together through this one individual.
 We'd suggest that whenever one sees a condemnation of Freemasonry based on quotes from either Hall or Pike, they should look quite suspiciously.